 So yes, you are compromising a bit in terms of richness here compared to the Diner Mac and Cheese.
 In fact, you are getting less of a cheese blend.

-While the Diner Mac and cheese had a few more cheese and was full fat, here this product is more one note: cheddar.
+While the Diner Mac and cheese had a few more cheeses and was full fat, here this product is more one-note: cheddar.

 Would I buy this again?
 Yes, if you are looking to be mindful of calories and not sacrifice the taste too much this is a great choice.
 It's not nearly as rich as Trader Joe’s Truffle Mac and Cheese but not nearly the number of calories.
 Worth a try, I just wished there wasn't so much empty space in the black plastic container.

-It was tasty, cheesy, but seemed a bit under filled in terms of the container it comes in.
-It didn’t overpower me with saltiness, it was well-balanced.
+It was tasty, and cheesy, but seemed a bit underfilled in terms of the container it comes in.
+It didn't overpower me with saltiness, it was well-balanced.
 Would it make a good lunch?
 Yes, but you should bring a protein with you to supplement it.

 The box of Trader Joe's Reduced Guilt Mac and Cheese: